|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon cinnamon

 - 1/2 cup chocolate chips

-- Place the softened butter (be sure that the butter is only softened, and not melted) and the brown sugar and white sugar in a medium-sized mixing bowl.
+Place the softened butter (be sure that the butter is only softened, and not melted), the brown sugar, and the white sugar in a medium-sized mixing bowl.
 With an electric beater, beat the butter and sugars until the mixture is smooth and fluffy.